escobara/angular-reddit-demo-app/README.md

 In the case where it doesn't work, the first thing to try is looking at the developer console in your browser.

-If that doesn't work, [come chat with us](https://gitter.im/ng-book/ng-book)!

 ## Other Files (advanced)